 Developed through the experience of specialists in the field and based on research conducted at more than 40 orphanages and community sites in seven countries, this 422-page manual is comprised of four parts: Feeding Fundamentals, Feeding Across the Ages, Special Populations and Topics, and Resources for Caregivers and Communities.
 While the manual is evidence-based and extensive, it is written and formatted in a way that is digestible and easy to understand.

-Holt’s nutrition program will have the manual translated into the primary language of every country where Holt works — meaning this amazing resource will eventually be available in Mandarin, Spanish, Hindi, Vietnamese, Thai and more.
+Holt’s nutrition program will have the manual translated into the primary language of every country where Holt works — meaning this amazing resource will eventually be available in Amharic, Mongolian Cyrillic, Tagalog and more!

 The English manual is now available online, and Emily has already received feedback from nutrition and child care professionals across the world, from Pakistan to The Netherlands to Nepal, thanking her for providing this resource.

 “I saw the new Holt feeding and positioning guide and was thrilled,” says Hollie Small, an adoptive parent and professor of early childhood intervention and special education who is currently working in Myanmar.
 She shared it with her network of colleagues in Myanmar.
 “The handbook is making such a huge difference in the lives of children and families around the world,” she says.
 “I’ve received countless emails thanking me for sharing the resource.”